skanikasaini6/KDD_Project/README.md

 ***Evaluation:***

 We are going to build and train our model using the above modeling techniques.
-Every predictors will play and important role in analyzing the outcome from our models.
+Every predictors will play an important role in analyzing the outcome from our models.
 Although our main focus is on the 5 Markdowns and its effects on Weekly Sales.

 ***Deployment:***